SeanaParker/Reducing-Churn-Customer-Insights-and-Strategies-for-ConnectCom/README.md

-# Reducing Churn: Customer Insights and Strategies for ConnectCom
+# Reducing Churn at ConnectCom: Customer Insights and Retention Strategies

 ## Table of Contents
 - [Project Background](#project-background)